StarGraph: Knowledge Representation Learning based on Incomplete Two-hop Subgraph: Methodology

-During the generation of subgraphs, anchors are picked from the predefined anchor set, while neighbors and centers could be any node in the total graph.
+To generate the proper incomplete subgraphs, we should start with select part of the nodes to form the anchor set.
 For ease of description, we denote the anchor set as $A$, all nodes of the total graph as $N$.
-There are $A\in N$, and $|A|<|N|$.
+There are $A\in N$, and $|A|\leq|N|$.
+Then for each target node, we pick part of the anchors and nodes within its 2-hop neighborhood to construct the subgraph.